Port of Manila: Access to/from the NLEX

-The NLEX Harbor Link, an expressway that connects with the main line North Luzon Expressway (NLEX) at the Smart Connect Interchange in Valenzuela up to Radial Road 10 (R-10) in Navotas, serves as an alternative road to the Manila North Harbor especially for the cargo trucks entering the port coming from Northern and Central Luzon, without a truck ban, and also eases traffic congestion at A. Bonifacio Avenue and 5th Avenue.
+The NLEX Harbor Link, an expressway that connects with the main line North Luzon Expressway (NLEX) at the Harbor Link Interchange in Valenzuela up to Radial Road 10 (R-10) in Navotas, serves as an alternative road to the Manila North Harbor especially for the cargo trucks entering the port coming from Northern and Central Luzon, without a truck ban, and also eases traffic congestion at Andres Bonifacio Avenue and 5th Avenue.

 Future projects

 Pier 4 LRT station

 The Pier 4 station is the future western terminus of Manila Light Rail Transit System Line 2 (LRT-2).
 It will be constructed near the North Port Passenger Terminal located at Pier 4 of Manila North Harbor along Mel Lopez Boulevard.
 The west extension of LRT-2 will also serve as a rail transport connection to the Port of Manila.

 North-South Harbor Bridge

 The Department of Public Works and Highways (DPWH) is also proposing to construct a bridge crossing the Pasig River between North Harbor and South Harbor.